vectorgrp/sil-kit/docs/usage/quickstart.rst

 automotive networks, can be found in the :doc:`API sections<../api/api>`.
 Also, studying the source code of the bundled :doc:`demo applications<demos>` is a good start.
-The simulation lifecycle and supported simulation time synchronization are discussed in :doc:`../vib-simulation`.
+The simulation lifecycle and supported simulation time synchronization are discussed in :doc:`../simulation/statehandling` and :doc:`../simulation/synchronization` .